marafathussain/ML_book_easy/chapters/chapter1.md

 ### 1.3.4 Expert Systems and the Second Wave (1980-1987)

-AI rebounded in the 1980s with a new approach: **expert systems**—programs that captured human expertise in specific domains.
+AI rebounded in the 1980s with a new approach: **expert systems**, programs that captured human expertise in specific domains.

 **How expert systems worked:**